Feature Averaging: An Implicit Bias of Gradient Descent Leading to Non-Robustness in Neural Networks: Main Results

 \subsection{Fine-Grained Supervision Improves Robustness}

 We have shown that gradient descent is unable to differentiate individual cluster features, which causes non-robustness.
-Hence, a natural question is what if we provide more fine-grained feature level supervision, can gradient descent learn a robust solution?
+Hence, a natural question is: if we provided more fine-grained feature-level supervision, can gradient descent learn a robust solution?
 We show that this is indeed possible in the case where each data point is labeled with the cluster it belongs to, rather than just a binary label.

 \ifnum\value{mycounter}=0

 \paragraph{Fine-Grained Supervision.} Following the setting in~\Cref{sec:setup}, we consider the binary classification task with data distribution $\Dbinary(\{\vmu_j\}_{j=1}^{k}, J_{\pm})$.
 But instead of training the model directly to predict the binary labels, we assume that we are able to label each data point with the cluster $\hat{y} \in [k]$ it belongs to, and then we train a $k$-class classifier to predict the cluster labels.
 More specifically, we first sample a training set $\gS := \{(\vx_i, y_i)\}_{i=1}^{n} \subseteq \R^d \times \{\pm 1\}$ from $\Dbinary$, along with the cluster labels $\{\tilde{y}_i\}_{i=1}^{n}$ for all data points.
 Then a $k$-class neural network classifier is trained on $\tilde{\gS} := \{(\vx_i, \tilde{y}_i)\}_{i=1}^{n} \subseteq \R^d \times [k]$.